2022–23 Michigan Tech Huskies men's basketball team: Minnesota Crookston

 After taking an early 4–2 lead over the Golden Eagles of Minnesota-Crookston. the huskies were able to build on their offensive performance against McKendree, growing their lead to 10 points, 20–10, with 10:30 left in the first half.
-At around the 12-13 minute mark, one of Minnesota Crookston's players got injured and left the game and wasn't seen at their bench heading into the locker room.
+At around the 12-13 minute mark, one of Minnesota Crookston's players got injured and left the game and was not seen at their bench heading into the locker room.
 After getting their lead to 10 points, the Huskies started missing their shots, and allowed the Golden Eagles to tie the game over the next four minutes.
 The Huskies trailed a couple times, never more than three points, over the final four minutes of the half before retaking the a 31–30 with around 31 seconds left in the first half.
 That was the score heading into the locker room.

 Getting back on offense was no concern for either team as they combined for 19 points in the first 4.5 minutes coming out of the locker room.
-It didn't stop their either, they combined for another 18 points over the next four minutes, with Michigan Tech expanding their lead to 52–46 at the 10:23 mark in the second half.
+It did not stop their either, they combined for another 18 points over the next four minutes, with Michigan Tech expanding their lead to 52–46 at the 10:23 mark in the second half.
 After this, the game became a more back-and-forth sort of matchup, with the Golden Eagles getting within two, 50-52 before the Huskies got 17 of the next 24 points by the 3:16 mark, grabbing a 69–57 lead.
 Minnesota-Crookston took their chance to go on a shooting spree, erasing Michigan Tech's lead to make the game 73–70 in favor of the Huskies with just 25.7 seconds left.
 The Huskies were able to convert on their Free Throws to seal the game 76–72 in Houghton.

 The game was highlighted by 42-43% shooting by both teams, five turnovers by the Huskies, and a combined 74 points in the paint.
 The Huskies were led by Adam Hobson, Pete Calcaterra, and Dan Gherezgher, all with 15 or more points.
 Minnesota-Crookston was led by starter Matthew Allman with 16 points, and by Marcus Thompson with 13 points off the bench.